 Leveraging a grant received from the Washington State Department of Commerce, Covington is evaluating changes to our regulations that control the design and use of Downtown buildings, streets, and public spaces.
 This project will lead to a new “form-based” code that will more effectively implement the community’s vision, respond to changes in the regional economy, and provide a catalyst for high-quality construction in the heart of Covington.
-See the map on the right to view the study area.
+Click the map to the right to view the study area.

 In 2010 Covington formally updated its vision for downtown and adopted design and development standards.
 Since then, concerns have been raised over both the quantity and quality of new development.
 Covington’s aspiration for Downtown is a vibrant human-scaled environment with walkable streets and trails, high-quality mixed-use, office, and commercial development, and attractive streetscapes.

 - An updated understanding of the economic trends in Downtown Covington

 - A new form-based code that supports the Downtown’s vision as a compact and pedestrian-friendly business district

 - A new code section that exempts certain types of Downtown construction from environmental review, as allowed by state law

 - Recommendations for infrastructure improvement and expansion that is needed to support the growth of Downtown